Code-Institute-Submissions/kayak-club/README.md

     - As a potential member, I want to visit club gallery to see photos.
     - As a potential member, I want to learn more about the beginner's course, see timetable, fees and be able to sign up for the chosen course.
     - As a returning visitor, I want to find information about membership and prices.
-    - As a Returning Visitor, I want to easily get in contact with the club with any questions I may have.
+    - As a returning visitor, I want to easily get in contact with the club with any questions I may have.
-    - As a Frequent User, I want to check to see if there are any newly added updates or photos.
 * ### __Design__
     - __Colour Scheme__
       - Two colours used for the site- primary colour  is turquoise, secondary is orange.